pressmind/web-core-skeleton-basic/quickstart/search.md

 ```

 ### Search by pool
-this example lists all media object that have the defined pools.
+This example lists all media object that have the defined pools.

 ```php
 <?php